 The Sentiero Azzurro (Blue Path) starts from the old town and is divided in 4 sections, between the 5 villages.
 The path is often closed during autumn and winter due to the heavy rains damaging the paths.
 So it is good to always check if the path is open before going.

 Vernazza is perhaps the most beautiful of all the Cinque Terre’s villages, despite having been devastated by the flood of 2011.
-We spent an entire afternoon getting lost in the maze of colourful alleyways, until reaching the most beautiful viewpoint of the village, from the path #2 Vernazza – Monterosso.
+I spent an entire afternoon getting lost in the maze of colourful alleyways, until reaching the most beautiful viewpoint of the village, from the path #2 Vernazza – Monterosso.

 Corniglia is the smallest and the highest of the Cinque Terre five villages.
 It is the only village that does not have a direct access to the sea.
 It is very difficult to reach by car, so the only options available are either by train or by foot.
 Don’t be afraid of the Grande Scalinata, 382 steps leading to the village centre from the train station, they are actually quite doable!